sneakblue/vue_project/README.md

 ## Notes ##
 - to generate a new Vue app using the Vue CLI (if prompted for preset by the CLI, choose default): `vue create <app-name>`
-> Must add `alias vue='winpty vue.cmd'` to .bashrc file to use command